-- strength of the Sponsor or the submarket, - Property's characteristics, or - Property's operating history and performance. - specifically identify and support any deviations with reliable evidence and historical and projected market trends; and - state your conclusions and discuss any mitigating factors, such as the - strength of the Sponsor or the submarket, - Property's characteristics, or - Property's operating history and performance.
+- historical and projected market trends; and

+- state your conclusions, discussing any mitigating factors, such as the:

+- strength of the

+- Sponsor, or

+- submarket; and

+- Property's

+- characteristics,

+- operating history, and

+- performance.

-Income and Expense Growth Rates: Income and expense trending should incorporate projected market rates based upon general economic, market, and submarket conditions from reliable sources.
+Income and Expense Growth Rates: Income and expense trending should incorporate projected market rates based on general economic, market, and submarket conditions from reliable sources, as well as the Property's characteristics.
 For example:

-- Rents on recently signed leases should only be used for estimating income growth in years 1 and 2. - Rent projections greater than the Base Assumption Income Growth Rate should not be used beyond Loan Year 4. - When improvements in market economic occupancy or sustained market rental rate increases are widely anticipated, growth trends above the Base Assumption Income Growth Rate may be supported. - Projections of income growth resulting from Property renovations or improved operations should be limited to the first 3 years Loan Years. - When a Property is subject to a scheduled reassessment or a tax abatement phase-in period, tax expense should be adjusted appropriately. - If a tax abatement, exemption, deferral, or PILOT begins phase out or expires more than 5 years after the Maturity Date, consider if the increased expense within 10 years after the Maturity Date may affect the Borrower's ability to refinance, and warrants - a lower Mortgage Loan amount, - faster amortization, or - a reduced interest only period.
+- Rents on recently signed leases should only be used for estimating income growth in Loan Years 1 and 2. - Rent projections greater than the Base Assumption Income Growth Rate should not be used beyond Loan Year 4. - When improvements in market economic occupancy or sustained market rental rate increases are widely anticipated, growth trends above the Base Assumption Income Growth Rate may be supported. - Projections of income growth resulting from Property renovations or improved operations should be limited to the first 3 Loan Years. - When a Property is subject to a scheduled reassessment or a tax abatement phase-in period, tax expense should be adjusted appropriately. - If a tax abatement, exemption, deferral, or PILOT begins phase out or expires more than 5 years after the Maturity Date, consider if the increased expense within 10 years after the Maturity Date may affect the Borrower's ability to refinance, and warrants - a lower Mortgage Loan amount,

-When you expect to incur costs for tenant improvement allowances and leasing commissions, or to realize rent increases from the rollover of tenants, commercial income should be adjusted appropriately.
+- faster amortization, or - a reduced interest only period. - When you expect to incur costs for tenant improvement allowances and leasing commissions, or to realize rent increases from the rollover of tenants, commercial income should be adjusted appropriately. - A substantially renovated Property, with improved in-unit finishes and/or new/renovated amenities, may experience different income and expense growth rates than properties of the same age; therefore, growth trends differing from the Base Assumption Income Growth Rate may be supported.

-Economic Vacancy: Properties in submarkets that are experiencing with depressed economic conditions due to temporary demand or supply issues may be modeled to reflect the economic vacancy projected by a reliable source.
+Economic Vacancy: Properties in submarkets with depressed economic conditions due to temporary demand or supply issues may be modeled to reflect the economic vacancy projected by a reliable source.
 If you expect a decrease in vacancy to achieve stabilized levels, you should consider